BayesianSummer/China_default/README.md

+# China_default.txt
-# China_default.txt is the input file for network using libpgm.
+it is the input file for network using libpgm.